tommy-tracx/jan/README.md

 ## Troubleshooting

-As Jan is in development mode, you might get stuck on a some common issues:
+As Tuna is in development mode, you might get stuck on a some common issues:

 - [Troubleshooting a broken build](https://jan.ai/docs/troubleshooting#broken-build)
 - [Troubleshooting NVIDIA GPU](https://jan.ai/docs/troubleshooting#troubleshooting-nvidia-gpu)